threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`create_vr_rig`**

-Create an Oculus VR rig.
+Create a VR rig.
+If there is already a VR rig in the scene, this fails silently.
 For more information, see: Documentation/misc_frontend/vr.md

 ```python